 I’m a BIG fan of this natural, organic version, as I’m trying to reduce or eliminate the amount of potentially harmful chemicals I put on my skin – the largest organ in my body.
 Sunscreen is necessary (especially if you’re pale), because even when the weather is cool, the sun is intense.
-I get a sunburn if I’m walking around unprotected, even for an hour or two.
+I get a sunburn if I’m walking around Mexico City unprotected, even for an hour or two.

 Even if you’re the kind of person who NEVER needs moisturizer on your face or lotion on your body, Mexico City will probably be a first for you.
-My hands and cuticles crack, and my face dries up and even peels, if I don’t regularly apply a good quality moisturizer (again, I choose Lush Celestial for the face, and Lush Charity – which supports awesome causes – for the body).
+My hands and cuticles crack, and my face dries up and even peels, if I don’t regularly apply a good quality moisturizer (I choose Lush Celestial for the face, and Lush Charity – which supports awesome causes – for the body).

-Because of the high altitude and also the dry air, you’ll need to stop on top of hydration.
+Because of the high altitude and also the dry air, you’ll need to stay on top of hydration.
 Public drinking fountains aren’t a thing in Mexico City, even in malls or at the airport, so you’ll want to bring your own water bottle.
-Rather than hurt the environment (and your wallet) by buying individual bottles, try buying one big jug, and leaving it in your hotel room to fill up your water bottle each time before you go out.
+Rather than hurt the environment (and your wallet) by buying individual bottles, try buying one big jug, and leaving it in your hotel room or Airbnb to fill up your water bottle each time before you go out.
 Sometimes restaurants will fill it up as well, for a small fee (or maybe even free if you ask extra nicely).
 My favorite water bottle is the kind that collapses and packs flat – no more bulky bottle!